AIHubCentral/.github/profile/README.md

 ## 📝 Contribution Guidelines

-We appreciate and value all contributions to AI HUB FRANCE.
+We appreciate and value all contributions to AI HUB.
 To ensure a smooth collaborative experience, please follow our contribution guidelines.
 You can find detailed information in the [CONTRIBUTING](https://github.com/Ai-Hub-Central/.github/blob/main/CONTRIBUTING.md) file.

 ## 📞 Contact Us

-Do you have questions, suggestions, or want to get in touch with the AI HUB FRANCE community?
+Do you have questions, suggestions, or want to get in touch with the AI HUB community?
 Feel free to contact us through the following channels:

 - Website: [www.aihub.wtf](https://aihub.wtf)
 - Email: contact@aihub.wtf